Other ways to say “How are you?” and how to respond

 Increase your output: written production

 I believe that most language students have, at some point, fallen into the trap of overdoing the input at the expense of the output.
-The input being what you can absorb about the language either by studying, listening or reading and the output, what you produce yourself in the written or the oral form.
+The input is what you can absorb about the language by studying, listening or reading.
+The output, on the other hand, is what you produce yourself in the written or oral form.
 I wouldn’t go as far as to say that the input is simple but it certainly represents much less of a challenge than the output, which is an intellectually harder process.
-Have you realised the extent of the language that you can understand, recognise, be familiar with but have never actually used?
+Have you realised the extent of the language that you can understand, recognise, and be familiar with but have never actually used?

 The moment a new word comes out of your mouth (or your fingertips if you’re typing) represents the moment you own it.
 It becomes part of your active vocabulary.
 A moment of bliss, similar to what a collector may feel when adding a new element to the existing collection.

 Exposure is key!
-It gives you the space to be able to expand your output.
+It gives you the space to expand your output.